Everything Schools Need to Know About Remote ID and How to Prepare for Compliance with the New Rule

 FAA Recognized CBOs

 Remember, these updates will take time.
 Even if you decide to fly indoor-only at your school, you may likely need to update your standard operating procedures, budget, and equipment.

 Whether you choose to work with a CBO or apply for a FRIA on your own, it is important to start on that right away.

-If you don't want to fly within the FRIA, make sure you are updating or replacing your drone fleet so you can safely operate within the Remote ID rule when it goes into effect on September 16, 2023.
+If you don't want to fly within the FRIA, make sure you are updating or replacing your drone fleet today so you can safely operate within the Remote ID rule.

 👉👉 Stay in touch with USI - Subscribe to our Monthly Safety Brief! 👈👈